Before Sunrise: Plot

 On June 16, 1994, Jesse meets Céline on a train from Budapest, and they strike up a conversation.
-Jesse is going to Vienna with a Eurail pass to catch a flight back to the United States, whereas Céline is returning to university in Paris after visiting her grandmother.
+Jesse is going to Vienna with a Eurail pass to catch a flight back to the United States, whereas Céline is returning to university in Paris after visiting her grandmother in Budapest.
 When they reach Vienna, Jesse asks Céline to disembark with him, saying that 10 or 20 years down the road, she might not be happy with her significant other and might wonder how her life would have been different if she had picked someone else.
 Alternatively, she may just realize Jesse himself is not that different from the rest.
 Lacking the money to rent a room for the night, they decide to roam around in Vienna until Jesse's flight the next morning.

 After visiting a few landmarks in Vienna, they share a kiss at the top of the Wiener Riesenrad at sunset and start to feel a romantic connection.
 As they continue to roam around the city, they begin to talk more openly with each other, with conversations ranging from topics about love, life, religion, and their observations of Vienna.

 When they are walking alongside the Donaukanal, they are approached by a man who offers to write them a poem with a word of their choice inside.
 Jesse and Céline decide on the word "milkshake” and are soon presented with the poem "Delusion Angel" (written for the film by poet David Jewell)—a poem that Jesse cynically claims the man had already previously written and just inserts the words people choose.